king-tri-ton/github_trending_archive/readme.md

 ![github](https://github.com/user-attachments/assets/142a537b-b895-4df7-b2ed-bdec6f224cfa)

-GitHub Trending Archive is an application that daily collects information about popular repositories on GitHub and stores it in a database.
+GitHub Trending Archive is an application that collects information about popular GitHub repositories daily and saves it to a database.
 With this application, you can track changes in trends for selected programming languages.

 ## Project Structure

 - **app.py**: The main script that launches the Flask application and the system tray icon.
-It also initiates daily trend parsing.
+It also initiates daily trend data collection.
-- **config.py**: Configuration parameters, including the API token (needed in the future) and a list of programming languages.
+- **config.py**: Configuration parameters, including the path to the `.env` file and application settings.
 - **database.py**: Functions for interacting with the SQLite database, including table creation and data insertion.
-- **scraper.py**: Script for scraping the GitHub trends page and saving data to the database.
+- **scraper.py**: A script for scraping data from GitHub trending pages and saving it to the database.
 - **webapp.py**: Flask application for displaying trend data through a web interface.
 - **templates/**: Directory containing HTML templates for the web application.